A few may come close, but there will never be another one quite like him.

 The following essay/poem was written by Brandon Loran Maxwell in the spirit of the 1864 Russian novella “Notes From The Underground” by Fyodor Dostoevsky.
 I am a loving man, soulless by disposition; a forgiving man, vindictive by circumstance.
 I am an innocent man, but I am a monster.
 Another might say I am two men, or even say I am no man at all.
 But what another says is of little consequence.

 Below is a link to a one act play written by Brandon Loran Maxwell about drug and alcohol addiction.
 The play was written to be read in a rhythmic format.
 It is free to use for educational and non-profit purposes as long as the original author is credited.
-Petal By Petal Brandon Loran MaxwellBrandon Loran Maxwell is a Mexican American writer, speaker and essayist.
-His writings have appeared at The
+Petal By Petal Brandon Loran MaxwellBrandon Loran Maxwell is a writer, speaker, and prize winning essayist.
+His writings and commentary have appeared